-The CK^y Advisory Group was created in 2018 as a response to feedback from the Chatham-Kent to the Power of Young People, 2017 Survey which revealed that only 22% of young people feel their contributions to Chatham-Kent are valued.
-The CK^y Advisory Group facilitates discussions amongst young people and provides feedback to Municipal Council and community organizations on matters that impact the attraction, retention, and engagement of young people locally.
+The Chatham-Kent to the Power of Young People (aged 15-39) - CKY Advisory Group gathers and shares the voice of young people in CK.
+The CKY Advisory Group was created in 2018 as a response to feedback from the Chatham-Kent to the Power of Young People, 2017 Survey which revealed that only 22% of young people feel their contributions to Chatham-Kent are valued.
+The Group facilitates discussions amongst young people and provides feedback to Municipal administration, Council, and community organizations on matters that impact the attraction, retention, and engagement of young people locally.

 I was born and raised in Chatham, and I can't think of a better community than this one.
 I currently go to École Secondaire de Pain Court, a full-french high school.
 I'm working towards becoming a doctor.
 After writing a book about the loss of my father to suicide, I've become an advocate for mental health for people all over South-Western Ontario, especially the youth of Chatham-Kent.
 I've done many talks at multiple events such as the Canadian Mental Health Go Green Golf Tournament and Ride Don't Hide Event as well as many other locations such as St-Clair College, Rotary and IODE Ridgetown.
 As one of the younger members of this initiative, I'm undeniably very excited to bring a youthful energy to CK, and I'm looking forward to making this amazing community even better to live in for everyone, especially for youth.
 I want the voices and opinions of every young person in Chatham-Kent to be heard and taken into consideration when decisions are being made, because the youth are the future of our communities.